jepasq/notechain/README.md

 	ls p            Print discovered peers.
 	ls c            Print the genesis block.
 	create b <data> Create a new block with the given data.

+# API documentation

+I try to keep up to date the API documentation.
+You can generate and view it in your system browser using :

+	cargo doc --open